 Wolgemuth Hall is a university apartment for upperclassmen, with minimum credit requirements for residents.
 Built in 2011, it houses 92 students on its three floors.

 Walt and Mary Campbell

-Walt Campbell ’64 worked at Taylor for 35 years (1969-2004) in a wide variety of leadership roles including: serving as Wengatz Hall director; assistant football coach; director of New Student Orientation; director of Career Development; Associate Dean of Students; and ultimately Dean of Students for 18 years.
-His re-envisioning of the new student orientation program was key to his Taylor legacy, but he was most known for his servant’s heart; the Board of Trustees recognized him as a Distinguished Alumnus for Service to Taylor in 1993 and for Meritorious Service to Taylor in 2004.
+Walt Campbell ’64 worked at Taylor for 35 years (1969-2004) in a wide variety of leadership roles including Wengatz Hall Director, Assistant Football Coach, Director of New Student Orientation, Director of Career Development, Associate Dean of Students and Dean of Students, a position he held for 18 years.
+His re-envisioning of the new student orientation program was key to his Taylor legacy, but he was most known for his servant’s heart.
+The Board of Trustees recognized him as a Distinguished Alumnus for Service to Taylor in 1993 and for Meritorious Service to Taylor in 2004.
 Walt and his wife, Mary (Baker ’65), met as students at Taylor and were Taylor parents to Wally ’90, Jon ’93, and Jennifer (Campbell ’01) Hess.
 The couple opened their home to hundreds of students, faculty, and staff over the years, and led by example in modeling a spirit of hospitality and service to others.

 Sam and Grace Wolgemuth